Jay M. Dutton, MD FACS

 - Acquired deformity due to trauma, tumor or infection

-Studies have shown that most rhinoplasties heal without adverse sequelae and patient satisfaction is high.
-However, there are potential complications that every rhinoplasty candidate should be aware of before proceeding with the procedure, and these include (but are not limited to):
+Studies have shown that most rhinoplasties heal without adverse problems or complications and that patient satisfaction is high.
+However, there are potential complications that every rhinoplasty candidate should be aware of before proceeding with the procedure.
+These include (but are not limited to):

 - Complications of anesthesia